-\$699 copayment per year, per ear for Advanced hearing aids; or, \$999 copayment per year, per ear for Premium hearing aids when purchased through TruHearing
+\$699 copayment per year, per ear for advanced hearing aids; or, \$999 copayment per year, per ear for premium hearing aids when purchased through TruHearing

+You must use a participating TruHearing provider for in-network routine hearing coverage not covered by Original Medicare.

+Search for a participating TruHearing provider at www.ibxmedicare.com/hearing

-Services that are covered for you What you must pay when you get these services Help with Certain Chronic Conditions Vital Care Program The Vital Care Program is designed to help Keystone 65 Basic Rx, Keystone 65 members who often need to see several Preferred Rx, or Keystone 65 Select Rx specialists more than once a year to improve their members: overall health and well-being.
-The Vital Care \$10 copayment for cardiology specialist Program can help make these visits more visits affordable and encourage members to see their physicians regularly. \$10 copayment for endocrinology specialist visits Keystone 65 Basic Rx, Keystone 65 Preferred Rx, or Keystone 65 Select Rx members must \$5 copayment for Medicare-covered be diagnosed with both of the following conditions podiatry visits to participate: \$5 copayment for routine podiatry visits, up to six visits per year Diabetes Cardiology, endocrinology, and podiatry Congestive heart failure (CHF) visits apply toward your maximum out-of-Independence offers additional support through pocket amount. our Vital Care Program for members who have Routine podiatry visits do not apply toward been diagnosed with both diabetes and CHF and meet claims eligibility criteria.
+Help with Certain Chronic Conditions

+Vital Care Program

+The Vital Care Program is designed to help members who often need to see several specialists more than once a year to improve their overall health and well-being.
+The Vital Care Program can help make these visits more affordable and encourage members to see their physicians regularly.

+Keystone 65 Basic Rx, Keystone 65 Preferred Rx, or Keystone 65 Select Rx members must be diagnosed with both of the following conditions to participate:

+- Diabetes - Congestive heart failure (CHF)

+Independence offers additional support through our Vital Care Program for members who have been diagnosed with both diabetes and CHF and meet claims eligibility criteria.